 - You are the subject of any sanction, prohibition or restriction under United Nations resolutions or trade or economic sanctions, laws or regulations of New Zealand, the European Union, United Kingdom or United States of America, or any of its states and/or any other applicable economic or trade sanction laws or regulations.

 Please refer to the policy wording for full details.

 - Can I change the owner of my policy?

 Yes, you can.
 You may change the owner of your policy at any time.
 All existing and any new policy owners must agree to the change.
 For example, you could change the policy owner from just yourself to joint ownership between yourself and your partner.
 In order to change the policy owner, simply complete a Change of Ownership Form.

-If you need to make a Disability Income Protection claim, please read our guide to making a claim.
+If you need to make a Income Protection claim, please read our guide to making a claim.

 Yes.
 Ordinarily, benefits paid under this policy are assessable for income tax.
 Correspondingly, the associated premiums are ordinarily deductible expenditure for income tax purposes.
 You should obtain tax advice which is specific to your own circumstances in order to form a view on your tax position.